umbcgdc/umbcgdc.github.io/readme/readme-text-version.txt

 -- Additional notes --
 If you end up inserting content using Vue's {{ mustaches }}, remember to include v-cloak on the element so the content won't show until Vue has loaded.

-If you've created a different Vue root node for yourself, but want to use the main styling, you can use class="main" instead of id="main".

 ~~ Enjoy being Webmaster of the Game Developers Club! ~~